Now Where Did the 7th Company Get to?: Plot

 When Chaudard and Duvauchel return to the camp, Tassin and Pithiviers are roasting a rabbit they caught.
 Duvauchel realizes that Chaudard has been lying and takes command.

 The following day, the men leave the wood in early morning and capture a German armored tow truck after killing its two drivers.
 They originally planned to abandon the truck and the two dead Germans in the woods, but instead realized that the truck is the best way to disguise themselves and free the 7th Company.
 They put on the Germans' uniforms, recover another soldier of the 7th Company, who succeeded in escaping, and obtain resources from a collaborator who mistook them for Germans.

 On their way, they encounter a National Gendarmerie patrol, who appear to be a 5th column.
 The patrol injures the newest member of their group, a young soldier, and then are killed by Tassin.
 In revenge, they destroy a German tank using the tow truck's cannon gun.

 They planned to go to Paris but are misguided by their own colonel, but find the 7th Company with guards who are bringing them to Germany.
 Using their cover, they make the guards run in front of the truck, allowing the company to get away.
-When Captain Dumont joins his Chaudard, Tassin, and Pithiviers in the truck, who salute the German commander with a great smile.
+Chaudard, Tassin, and Pithiviers in the truck, salute the German commander with a great smile.

+Four years later, in June 1944, in a plane flown by lieutenant Duvauchel, Chaudard, Tassin and Pithiviers are parachuted in France.
+They prematurely fall from the plane, Pithiviers slipping, yet again.